Achieving your career aspirations – top tips for newly qualified professionals

 Define your goal

 Success requires focus, and focus requires a set goal.
-The earlier in your career you can define what success looks like for you, the more likely you are to achieve it.
+What does success look like to you?
 Once you have done your research and defined your goal, understand that achieving it will require hard work and an element of sacrifice.

 Work with a mentor

 Having a mentor who can advise and assure you as you work your way up the career ladder is invaluable.
 Your mentor may be your manager, a more experienced colleague, or someone you connect with via a course such as the ICAS Career Mentoring Programme.
-This virtual programme matches mentees and mentors from a global network of CAs, based on their experience and requirements.
+This virtual programme matches mentees and mentors from a global network of CAs, based on their experience and requirements and you can register your interest in the programme now.

 Your mentor can share their own experiences, support you to fill your skill gaps and advise you on decisions that will impact on your future career.